atrocore/atrocore/docs/05.pim/05.categories/index.md

 Products listed in the `Products` panel can be reordered by drag-and-drop.
 The order is saved per category and is independent for each category tree.

+### Setting a main category for a product

+Within the `Products` panel on the category page, each product–category link can be marked as the **Main Category** for that product within the given category tree.
+This field is not shown by default — to enable it, an administrator must first add the `Main Category` relation field to the `Products` panel layout via [Configure Layout](../../01.atrocore/03.administration/13.user-interface/02.layouts/index.md) on that panel.

+Once the field is visible in the panel, a **Main Category** checkbox appears for each product row.
+Checking it marks the current category as the main one for that product within its category tree.
+Only one category per category tree can be marked as the main category for a given product — setting it on one category automatically unsets it on any other category in the same tree.

 ### Mass addition, change, or removal of categories for selected products

 On the product list page, a relation to one or more categories can be added or removed for several selected products at once (e.g. after filtering), using the `Add Relation` and `Remove Relation` mass actions.